HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexForm_Properties.md

 Default application displays 0,you can give any number greater than 0 to get grid view type of a widget.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the viewConfig property by using a FlexForm. myForm.viewConfig = {
+//Sample code to set the viewConfig property by using a FlexForm. myForm.viewConfig = {
  "referenceHeight": 40,
  "sizeMode": constants.GRID_TYPE_FIXED,